Do you want to know how to use the Gedmatch Matching Segment Search tool? Learn how this tool can help you learn more about your DNA and family tree.

-Gedmatch, which is a nice selection of free tools for analyzing DNA, also has several “Tier 1 Utilities”.
+Gedmatch, which has a nice selection of free tools for analyzing DNA, also has several “Tier 1 Utilities”.
 In order to access these utilities, you have to pay a $10 monthly access fee – and in the case of the Matching Segment Search tool, it’s money well spent.

 In this post, you will learn: